-- Concrete block walls drain on their own and water won't damage them
+- Concrete block walls drain on their own and water won't damage them.

 - Wallboard.
 Water will wick up through wallboard, causing it to become soggy and fragile.
 Even after it dries, it is permanently contaminated from the inside out.
 Wallboard saturated by floodwater should be disposed of.
-If soaked by clean rainwater, it can be dried in place.

 - Plaster should not have to be replaced, but it takes a long time to dry out properly.
 If it separates from the wooden laths, the wall will have to be replaced.

 - Fiberglass batts must be removed.

 - Cellulose should be replaced.
 It can lose its antifungal and fire retardant properties.